mwvgroup/Photometric-Classification/docs/source/project_notes/implementation.rst

      model in both the red and blue bandpasses.
 These values are used to determine the position of each target on the classification plot (see the :ref:`classification` section).

+Method 2: Collective Fitting
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+  0-1.
+The first two steps in this approach are the same as the first method.

+  2. Using the redshift determined in step 1, the observations are broken up into two sets.
+Observations in a bandpass with a **rest frame** effective wavelength less than 5500 Angstroms are called "blue".
+Remaining observations are called "red".
+  3. The blue and red observations are fit independently of one another.
+As in the previous method, both ``z`` and ``t0`` are fixed to the value determined in step 1.
+  4. The chi-squared value from the blue and red fits are used to determine the position of each target on the classification plot